damontic/hello-hippo-iac-cicd/README.md

 ## Assignement
 Pick and research two ways to serve websites on AWS
-- provision all necessary infra using Terraform.
-- pick any supported backend for Terraform state.
 - DNS name or IP address should stay the same after redeployment
 - deploy the same code into two different AWS accounts (think dev and prod).
 You should also be able to specify different parameters between accounts, such as the domain name or amount of compute needed.